KartikTalwar/uber.py/README.md

 to get banned from Lyft).
 About the others - I honestly don't use them at all, but we'll see!

 Q: Anything else?
-A: I'll buy a cookie to the first person who will write a Twilio-Uber mashup that lets people order Uber using SMS.
+A: I'll buy a cookie to the first person who will write a Twilio-Uber mashup that lets people order Uber with a text.
 What's cool about it is that it will allow people with feature phones to use Uber.
 I was thinking of something like:
 ```